The TENSFor pain relief

 The treatment is effective on its own and is also a useful complement to other pharmacological and physical treatments.

 The electrical impulses transmitted by electrodes (placed on the surface of the skin, on or near the painful area) stimulate the sensory nerves, which reduces or closes the passage of pain signals to the brain.
-The sensation of pain is then reduced or even imperceptible.
+The sensation of pain is then temporarily reduced or even imperceptible.
 This mechanism is explained as part of the Gate Control Theory, as proposed by Melzack and Wall in 1965.

 The treatment aims to improve the muscle function and quality of one or more normally innervated muscles.